Jonathan Paton: Early life, education, and early career

 Paton was born in Tucson, Arizona.
 He grew up on the city's East Side.
 He graduated from Sabino High School in 1989.
 During his senior year in high school Paton worked at Marie Callender's restaurant as a busboy and saved up the funds to go to Germany as a Rotary exchange student.
 He returned home and began his studies at the University of Arizona.
-In the coming years he would spend more years overseas studying in Almaty, Kazakhstan with the Sister Cities Program, Ludwig-Maximillians-Universitaet in Munich as a Rotary Foundation Scholar and in Moscow through a program administered by the University of Arizona.
+In the coming years he would spend more years overseas studying in Almaty, Kazakhstan with the Sister Cities Program, LMU Munich as a Rotary Foundation Scholar and in Moscow through a program administered by the University of Arizona.
 He also interned with the Arizona State Senate in 1995.
 Paton graduated from the University of Arizona summa cum laude and with honors in German and Russian in 1996.
 He continued on to the graduate program in German at the University of Arizona.

 Paton went on to work for the Southern Arizona Homebuilders Association, representing one of the key industries and job providers in Southern Arizona.
 In 2001, Paton began a political consulting firm in Tucson called Paton & Associates.
 He has worked with numerous clients in state and local races as well as on initiative campaigns.